bitcraze/bitcraze-website/src/products/crazyflie-2.md

 {% product_highlight
 fa-heart-o;
 Something for everyone;
-Develop it, change it and experiment or just fly around!
+Develop, change and experiment - or just fly
 %}

 {% collapse_section Read more %}